tomsumardi/madeline/README.md

 * phs:
 * ppp:

-### 2. How to run: Each components must be clean separately.
+### 2. How to run: Each components must be run separately.
 * ipps:
 ```
 cd <install-home>/madeline/components/ipps